 Avoid blindsiding subcontractors with last-minute requests and major changes

-To phrase things differently, last-minute concessions often don’t work out for any involved parties whether it’s the subcontractor, general contractor, or client.
+Last-minute concessions often don’t work out for any involved parties, whether it’s the subcontractor, general contractor, or client.

 If you haven’t already begun planning your project’s resource allocations, the subcontractor agreement signing phase is certainly not too early to do so.

 Bridgit Bench offers solutions for subcontractors and general contractors alike.
-Subcontractors, click here to learn more about how Bridgit Bench can help you manage your workers and forecast project needs.
-If you’re a general contractor, visit this page to learn about Bridgit Bench’s high-level functionality that can help you keep track of workforce changes and subcontractors, other resources, and project needs.
+Learn more about how Bridgit Bench can help you manage your workers and forecast project needs.
+If you’re a general contractor, visit this page to learn about Bridgit Bench’s high-level functionality.
+Our platform helps you keep track of workforce changes and subcontractors, as well as project needs and other resources.

 We hope this article has helped you understand what simple subcontractor agreements are and how to create them for your projects.
-For more information about construction management-related processes, visit our blog here.
-Also, read this article to learn more about our off the bench sessions with remarkable athletes in every sport and how we can learn from their success on the field.
+For more information about construction management-related processes, visit our blog.